 Less common are agency employees, who are on what is called a ‘pay between assignments’ contract.
 Normally, agency workers only get paid when they’re on assignment, but agency employees continue to get paid, even when they’re not working.

 Agency employees have full employment rights, but often have more obligations to the agency.
 For example, it’s harder for them to turn down work and might have to work a minimum number of hours each week.

 If you signed-up with an entertainment or modelling agency, the rules are slightly different.
 Agencies can charge fees for finding you work, but this depends on the kind of work you’re looking for.

-Nearly 4.8 million people in the UK are self-employed.
+Over 5 million people in the UK are self-employed.